HealthByRo/pulumi-sentry/README.md

 1. Get a sentry account somewhere; free accounts on sentry.io are good enough.
-2. In Sentry, "Organization Settings" -> "Developer Settings" create an "Internal integration" and make sure it has Admin permissions to Project and Team resources.
+2. In Sentry, "Organization Settings" -> "Developer Settings" create an "Internal integration" and make sure it has Admin permissions to Project, Team, and Organization resources.
 3. Generate a token for this integration.

 Create a new stack with: